rock-solid/wordpress-mobile-pack/readme.txt

 = Simple installation for WordPress v4.6 and later =

 1. Go to the 'Plugins' / 'Add new' menu
-1. Upload wordpress-pwa.zip then press 'Install now'.
+1. Search WordPress for 'Publisher's Toolbox PWA' then press 'Install now'
+1. Activate plugin
+1. Set plugin settings and enable PWA
-1. Enjoy.
+1. Enjoy

 = Comprehensive setup =